Space law: International principles and declarations

 "States are free to determine all aspects of their participation in international cooperation in the exploration and use of outer space on an equitable and mutually acceptable basis.
 All States, particularly those with relevant space capabilities and with programmes for the exploration and use of outer space, should contribute to promoting and fostering international cooperation on an equitable and mutually acceptable basis.
 In this context, particular attention should be given to the benefit for and the interests of developing countries and countries with incipient space programmes stemming from such international cooperation conducted with countries with more advanced space capabilities.
 International cooperation should be conducted in the modes that are considered most effective and appropriate by the countries concerned, including, inter alia, governmental and non-governmental; commercial and non-commercial; global, multilateral, regional or bilateral; and international cooperation among countries in all levels of development."

 Province of all mankind

-The Outer Space Treaty broadly established the concept of space being the province of all mankind, and has been discussed in comparison to the later by the Moon Treaty invoked concept of common heritage of humanity, while overlapping concepts the latter highlights the proclaimed material nature of celestial bodies and the former the proclaimed access to the use of space.
+The Outer Space Treaty broadly established the concept of space being the province of all mankind, and has been discussed in comparison to the latter by the Moon Treaty invoked concept of common heritage of humanity, while overlapping concepts the latter highlights the proclaimed material nature of celestial bodies and the former the proclaimed access to the use of space.

+Origins

+The phrase "province of all mankind" originates in Article I of the 1967 Outer Space Treaty, which states that the exploration and use of outer space, the Moon, and other celestial bodies shall be carried out for the benefit and in the interests of all countries, irrespective of their economic or scientific development, and declares this activity to be the province of all mankind.

+The treaty's preamble recalls United Nations General Assembly resolution 1962 (XVIII), the "Declaration of Legal Principles Governing the Activities of States in the Exploration and Use of Outer Space," adopted unanimously on 13 December 1963, four years before the treaty was concluded.
+The clause emerged during the era of the Cold War and the Space Race, when only a small number of states possessed spacefaring capability.
+It was intended to ensure that non-spacefaring states would still share in the benefits of space exploration, and to keep outer space beyond the reach of unilateral appropriation by the states capable of reaching it.